 New research funded by the National Institutes of Health has found that kidneys of those who have died with HIV can safely be transplanted into people living with both HIV and end-stage kidney disease.
 NIH's National Institute of Allergy and Infectious Diseases and the National Cancer Institute both funded the study.
 It builds on important 2019 research that found that people living with HIV who received kidney transplants from deceased donors with HIV had high overall survival after five years.

 A law passed in 2013 allows organ transplants from donors with HIV to recipients with HIV in approved research studies in the U.S.

-In this new study, 75 adults received a kidney from a deceased donor between 2016 to 2019.
+In this new study, 75 adults received a kidney from a deceased donor between 2016 and 2019.
 In 25 cases, the donor had HIV.
 The other 50 received kidney transplants from deceased donors without HIV.